10up/wp-newrelic/README.md

 # WP New Relic

-WP New Relic (WPNR) uses [New Relic PHP Agent API](https://docs.newrelic.com/docs/agents/php-agent/configuration/php-agent-api) to properly augment existing metrics with valuable WordPress details such as templates, users, request type, transaction names etc. This plugin is tested with PHP Agent 6.7.0.174.
+WP New Relic (WPNR) is designed to use with [New Relic APM](https://newrelic.com/application-monitoring) which uses [New Relic PHP Agent API](https://docs.newrelic.com/docs/agents/php-agent/configuration/php-agent-api) to properly augment existing metrics with valuable WordPress details such as templates, users, request type, transaction names etc. This plugin is tested with PHP Agent 6.7.0.174.

+New Relic is a trademark of New Relic, Inc.

 ## Admins settings